mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/service/paxos/Paxos.md

 6. On receipt of "accepted" messages from a quorum of nodes, the Paxos session has reached a decision.
 The coordinator completes it by sending "commit" messages to all replicas, attaching the proposal value and its ballot number.
     1. It can return completion without waiting for receipt of any commit messages.
 7. A replica accepts a commit unconditionally, by applying the attached partition update.
 If the commit's ballot number is greater than the replica's "accepted" ballot number, it sets its "accepted" register to the message's value and ballot with true "committed" flag, and the "promised" register to its ballot number.
-8. If at any stage of the process that requires a quorum the quorum is not reached, the process restarts from the beginning using a fresh ballot that is greater than the "promised" ballot contained in any "rejected" and "promise" message received.
+8. If at any stage of the process that requires a quorum the quorum is not reached, the coordinator backs off and then restarts the process from the beginning using a fresh ballot that is greater than the "promised" ballot contained in any "rejected" and "promise" message received.

 With respect to any operation that issues a proposal, this algorithm fully matches the earlier version.
 For operations that do not (including all operations executing with a read-only promise), it allows for multiple to execute concurrently as long as no write promise quorum has been reached after the last commit.
 The reasoning of the previous paragraph is still valid and proves that no older proposal can be agreed on after a no-proposal read.

+## Paxos system table expiration (Version 1 only)

+The Paxos state registers used by the algorithm are persisted in the Paxos system table.
+For every partition with LWTs, this table will contain an entry specifying the current values of all registers (promised, promisedWrite, accepted, committed).
+Because this information is per-partition, there is a high chance that this table will quickly become very large if LWTs are used with many independent partitions.

+To make sure the overhead of the Paxos system table remains limited, Version 1 of the Cassandra Paxos implementation specifies a time-to-live (TTL) for all writes.
+That is, after a certain period of time with no LWT to a partition, the replica will forget the partition's Paxos state.

+If this data expires, any in-progress operations may fail to be brought to completion.
+With the algorithm as described above, one of the effects of this is that some writes that are reported complete may fail to ever be committed on a majority of replicas, or even on any replica (if e.g. connection with the replicas is lost before commits are sent, and the TTL expires before any new LWT operation on the permition is initiated).

+To avoid this problem, Version 1 of the implementation only reports success on writes after the commit stage has reached a requested consistency level.
+This solves the problem of reporting success, but in the presence of TTL expiration behaves like a non-LWT write and may leave the partition in an inconsistent state.

+## Paxos repair (Version 2 only)

+In the second version of the implementation the Paxos system table does not expire.
+Instead, clearing up state is performed by a "Paxos repair" process which actively processes unfinished Paxos sessions and only deletes state that is known to have been brought to completion (i.e. successful majority commit).

+The repair process starts with the identification of a global lower bound for ballot numbers such that upon repair completion it can guarantee that all proposals with a lower bound have been completed, i.e. either accepted and committed or superseded in a majority of nodes.
+This lower bound is distributed to all nodes and used as a lower bound on all promises, i.e. replicas stop accepting messages with earlier ballots.
+The process then proceeds to perform the equivalent of an empty read on all partitions for which the Paxos system table has data with earlier ballots.
+At the completion of this process all earlier state can be deleted.